blueag8/Super-Scholar/README.md

 To play a visually appealing game.
 Easy to navigate and provides clear instructions on how to play.
 As a player, I want to know how I am progressing so I would like feedback such as a scoreboard.

 **The Plan**

-*Main Page*
+I would like to connect to a third party API and access a database to supply *Main Page*
 HTML/CSS
 Display Card